pagopa/azure-synthetic-monitoring/README.md

 }
 ```

-where:

-- `apiName`: name of the api that is being tested
-- `appName`: name of the app which exposes the `apiName`.
-Note that the pair `apiName`-`appName` must be unique
-- `url`: url used for the test
-- `method`: http method used for the test
-- `type`: type of the test.
-Any value is accepted, it will be traced in the application insight availability panel as "runLocation".
-  - suggested values are:
-    - `private`: means that the api being tested is reached through internal network (vnet)
-    - `public`: means that the api being tested is reached through internet
-- `checkCertificate`: if specified, the application will check the expiration date of the certificate associated to the provided domain
-- `expectedCodes`: list of strings or ranges, defined as `min-max`. contains all the http status codes that will be considered OK and will lead to a success state
-- `headers`: dictionary of additional headers to be used when performing the request.
-Useful when sending a body
-- `body`: object, string or anything else that will be sent in the request.
-Allowed only when method is `PATCH`, `POST`, `DELETE`, `PUT`
-- `durationLimit`: threshold, in milliseconds, over which a response time will trigger a failed availability test
-- `tags`: additional attributes that will be associated to the availability metric, useful to describe, identify and make searchable the metric

 ## Certificate check

 When enabled, the application will check the certificate associated to the configured domain in addition to checking the configured api